Get Help Now - Confidential & Free Phone icon800-671-4304

 What Is Medication Assisted Detox?

-Medication assisted detox is a kind of detox program that provides a patient with doctor-prescribed medications during withdrawal.
+Medication assisted detox is a kind of detox program that provides a patient with prescription medications during withdrawal.
 According to the National Institute on Drug Abuse, it is meant to manage the physical symptoms of withdrawal, although medications may sometimes be used to manage psychological withdrawal symptoms as well.

 Sadly, many people do not understand how necessary medication can be during detox.
 Some even believe it is the same as swapping one addiction for another.
 The truth is the withdrawal symptoms associated with some syndromes are life-threatening and require pharmacological treatment, while others can just be needlessly painful.
 This is why it is so important to seek medication assisted detox for a safe recovery.